 Sorting Through the Mix

-Blueberries and huckleberries -- both sometimes called bilberries, whortleberries or other common names -- are members of the plant family Ericaceae and its subfamily Vaccinioideae.
+Blueberries and huckleberries, both sometimes called bilberries, whortleberries or other common names, are members of the plant family Ericaceae and its subfamily Vaccinioideae.
 From there, blueberries and some huckleberries get sorted into different plant genera, and geography and common names enter in.
 Plants known as huckleberries in the eastern and southeastern U.S. belong to the plant genus Gaylussacia.
-Travel to the northwest and native huckleberry species fall in the genus Vaccinium, the same genus of blueberries so widely enjoyed.
+Travel to the northwest, and native huckleberry species fall in the genus Vaccinium, the same genus of blueberries so widely enjoyed.
 The berries hold the key to why the different botanical names exist.

-Blueberries (Vaccinium spp.) earn their genus based on their flower's ovary.
+Blueberries (Vaccinium spp.) earn their genus based on their flowers' ovaries.
 Split in two, the ovary shows five chambers, leading to numerous tiny seeds in mature fruit.
 Blueberries vary from other plants in the genus by the way they bear fruit.
 Blueberries fruit in clusters on wood grown during the previous year.
-The clustered growth makes blueberries capable of heavy crops.
+The clustered growth makes blueberries capable of producing heavy crops.
 The two most widely domesticated blueberry species in the U.S. are highbush blueberries (Vaccinium corymbosum), which grow in U.S. Department of Agriculture plant hardiness zones 3 through 8, and lowbush blueberries (Vaccinium angustifolium), which grow in USDA zones 2 through 6.

 Western Huckleberry Features